 Featuring exterior access boot pockets, these bags have room for more than just your board.
 It’s nice to have the ability to carry all your gear in one bag and the soft snowboard boots won’t damage your boards!

 The fully padded bag protects your board from tip to tail while the lockable zippers secure your equipment from prying eyes.
 Biggest drawback?
 If you want to carry 2 snowboards, you will have to remove the bindings.

 Featuring heavy duty wheels on this 170cm board bag, you won’t be burdened down while traveling.

-“Monster size” interior has space for multiple boards or tons of equipment so keep all your gear organized in one bag!
+The “Monster size” interior has space for multiple boards or tons of equipment so you can keep all your gear organized in one bag!
 I like the removable shoulder strap for some added versatility and the beefy zippers won’t break, even after years of abuse.

 At the end of the day, this bag is made for boarders with a serious load of gear who need all the space to carry it!
 In my opinion this is the best snowboard bag with wheels.